open-component-model/ocm/cmds/helminstaller/README.md

 The key of the subchart is used as top-level values key to add settings for the subchart.
 Similar to the parent chart, images used by subcharts must be localized via [image mappings](#image-mappings), also.
 The subchart values must accept tag, repository and/or image value fields for used images.
-They are set ny preceeding the name of the value field by the key of the subchart.
+They are set by concatenating the key of the subchart with the name of the value field.